tinyplex/tinybase/site/guides/7_developer_tools/4_command_line.md

 Currently there are three commands. `help` generates this message and `version` prints out the version of the installed tinybase module.

-More interestingly, `getStoreApi` takes a Schema from a file and emits `.d.ts` and `.ts` files for it (much as described in the Generating APIs guide).
+More interestingly, `getStoreApi` takes a TablesSchema from a file and emits `.d.ts` and `.ts` files for it (much as described in the Generating APIs guide).

-For example, imagine if you have defined a TinyBase Schema in a file called `schema.json`:
+For example, imagine if you have defined a TinyBase TablesSchema in a file called `schema.json`:

 ```json
 {